You’ve found the definitive Minelab Excalibur II review.

 However, this metal detector’s weight is the most widely reported issue.
 Although the specifications list that it is lightweight, users said it is heavier than many other metal detectors for use in shallow waters or beach metal detecting.

 Some users reported that after years of use, it started to produce false signals even when the coil was in good shape and the battery was fully charged.
-Users reported that the only fix for this was to replace the battery.
+Users reported that it could be fixed after cleaning out all small sand particles and replacing the motherboard or the battery.

 Are you still deciding whether the Minelab Excalibur II is the best metal detector?
 Here’s a list of reasons that make it one of the best on the market and a few that potential buyers should consider before taking the leap to purchase this metal detector.